Microsoft posts quarterly loss but beats Wall Street

 "It looks good, given the dicey economic environment and the weakness we already know about in PCs," said Brendan Barnicle, an analyst at Pacific Crest Securities.

-The Redmond, Washington-based company reported a net loss of $492 million, or 6 cents per share, for its fiscal fourth quarter, compared with a profit of $5.87 billion, or 69 cents per share, in the year-ago quarter.
+The company reported a net loss of $492 million, or 6 cents per share for its fiscal fourth quarter, compared with a profit of $5.87 billion, or 69 cents per share, in the year-ago quarter.

-The loss was expected after Microsoft said earlier this month that it would take a $6.2 billion write-down for the value of its online unit after an ill-fated acquisition of a digital advertising agency five years ago.
+The loss was expected after Microsoft said earlier this month that it would take a $6.2 billion write-down for the value of its online unit after an ill-fated acquisition five years ago.

 Microsoft has not suffered a quarterly loss since going public in 1986.

-Revenue rose 4 percent to $18 billion, slightly below analysts' estimates, helped by strong growth in its Office unit, but dampened by slowing computer sales featuring its flagship Windows operating system.
+Revenue rose 4 percent to $18 billion, helped by strong growth in its Office unit, but dampened by slowing computer sales featuring its flagship Windows operating system.
 Global PC sales, which have been stagnant for the last two years, fell 0.1 percent last quarter, according to tech research firms Gartner and IDC.

 Microsoft deferred $540 million of Windows revenue in the quarter due to an upgrade discount it is offering customers who buy machines running Windows 7 before the launch of Windows 8 in October.

-Excluding the deferred revenue, the company's flagship Windows unit posted only a 1 percent drop in sales, which was better than some analysts had expected in the uncertain economy and the run-up to the launch of Windows 8.

-"PC sales could have been much worse," said Mark Moerdler, senior research analyst at Sanford C. Bernstein.
-"Usually people hold off buying new PCs when there is new software coming out."

-Excluding the write-down, but factoring in the loss of deferred revenue, Microsoft said it earned 67 cents per share in the quarter.
+Excluding the write-down, but factoring in that deferred revenue, Microsoft said it earned 67 cents per share in the quarter.
 On that basis, Wall Street expected profit of 62 cents per share, according to Thomson Reuters I/B/E/S.

+Quarterly sales, cut by the deferred Windows revenue, were slightly below analysts' average forecast of $18.1 billion.

+Excluding the deferred revenue, the company's flagship Windows unit posted only a 1 percent drop in sales, which was better than some analysts had expected in the uncertain economy.

 Microsoft's shares rose 2.5 percent in post-market trading after closing at $30.67 on Nasdaq.